 Newborn milestones and development: Lots Going On

 In the first few weeks, it may seem that your newborn isn’t doing much of anything except sleeping and eating.
 But don’t be misled; a lot is going on!
-Here are some developmental milestones to look out for in your baby.

 1. Bonding for beginners